DrSocket/nunki.co/readme.md

 > 2.How would you check for vulnerabilities at the application level?

-To check for vulnerabilities at the application level, I would use tools such as Acunetix to perform regular scans of our web applications.
+I would use tools such as Acunetix to perform regular scans of our web applications.
 This tool can identify vulnerabilities such as SQL injection and cross-site scripting, as well as provide recommendations for remediation.

 > 3.What security policies would you put in place to protect personal workstations (mac, pc’s)

-To protect personal workstations, I would put in place security policies such as requiring strong passwords, enabling two-factor authentication, and regularly patching and updating the operating system and other software.
+I would put security policies such as requiring strong passwords, enabling two-factor authentication, and regularly patching and updating the operating system and other software.
 I would also provide training to employees on security best practices and encourage them to report any suspicious activity.

 ---
 ### Hacking